Ralph Lane: Early life and education

-According to the Oxford Dictionary of National Biography, his parents were Sir Ralph Lane of Orlingbury, Hogshaw and Horton, a brother of Maud Lane and a cousin of Catherine Parr, the last queen consort of Henry VIII.
+According to the Oxford Dictionary of National Biography, his parents were Sir Ralph Lane of Orlingbury, Hogshaw and Horton, and Maud Lane, a cousin of Catherine Parr, the last Queen Consort of Henry VIII.

+He was the brother of Robert Lane.

 Lane's seal bore the arms of Lane of Horton (Cal State Papers Ireland 15 March 1598–9), and the arms assigned him by Burke quarter these with those of Maud Parr (General Armoury).
 In his correspondence, he speaks of nephews William and Robert Lane (Cal State Papers Ireland 26 Dec 1592, 7 June 1595), of a kinsman John Durrant (ib) and is associated with a Mr Feilding (ib 23 June 1593), all of whom appear in the Lane pedigree (Blore Hist. and Antig. of Rutlandshire p 169).
 William Feilding married Dorothy Lane, a daughter of Sir Ralph Lane of Horton, and John Durrant was the husband of Catherine, her first cousin."